OrnithopterX/Ornithopter-Crank-Designer/README.md

 # Verisons

-V1.00
-+ initial file.
+V1.20 Beta
+(to be updated to stable release shortly...)
++ Added support for the "perfect" insided-out staggered crank!

 V1.10
 + Rectified an issue with the perfect Staggered crank profile outputting the wrong linkage length.
 + Added the Inside-out Staggered crank profile.
-+ other small fixes.
++ other small bugfixes.

-V1.20 Beta
-(to be updated to stable release shortly...)
-+ Added support for the "perfect" insided-out staggered crank!
+V1.00
++ initial file.